Requests to Voluntarily Cancel Certain Pesticide Registrations

 ENVIRONMENTAL PROTECTION AGENCY

-Notice of Receipt of Requests To Voluntarily Cancel Certain Pesticide Registrations
+Notice of Receipt of a Request To Voluntarily Cancel Certain Pesticide Registrations

 Environmental Protection Agency (EPA).

-In accordance with the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), EPA is issuing a notice of receipt of requests by registrants to voluntarily cancel certain pesticide registrations.
-EPA intends to grant these requests at the close of the comment period for this announcement unless the Agency receives substantive comments within the comment period that would merit its further review of the requests, or unless the registrants withdraw its requests.
-If these requests are granted, any sale, distribution, or use of products listed in this notice will be permitted after the registration has been cancelled only if such sale, distribution, or use is consistent with the terms as described in the final order.
+In accordance with section 6(f)(1) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), as amended, EPA is issuing a notice of receipt of request by registrants to voluntarily cancel certain pesticide registrations.
+EPA intends to grant this request at the close of the comment period for this announcement unless the Agency receives substantive comments within the comment period that would merit its further review of the request, or unless the registrants withdraw their request.
+The cancellation for the allethrins technical products will be effective September 30, 2015, and the cancellation for the allethrins end-use products will be effective December 31, 2016, as described in Unit II. below.
+If any of these cancellation requests are granted, the Agency will issue a cancellation order that will prescribe conditions pertaining to the sale,distribution, and use of existing stocks of canceled products.

-Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2009-1017, by one of the following methods:
+Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2010-0844, by one of the following methods:

 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

 For Further Information Contact